-NEBRASKAland Regional Editor Jenny Nguyen was born in Nha Trang, Vietnam and moved to the United States with her parents in 1992.
-She graduated from Bolsa Grande High School in Garden Grove, California in 2008 and completed her Bachelor’s at UCLA in 2012.
-Nguyen was Editor-In-Chief for her high school newspaper.
+Nebraskaland Regional Editor Jenny Nguyen-Wheatley was born in Nha Trang, Vietnam, and moved to the United States with her parents in 1992.
+She graduated from Bolsa Grande High School in Garden Grove, California, in 2008 and completed her Bachelor’s at UCLA in 2012.
+Wheatley was editor-in-chief for her high school newspaper.
 She has written freelance for various publications, the Tiger Woods Foundation and her blog FoodForHunters.com.
-She moved to Nebraska in 2013 to join the Commission as Regional Editor at NEBRASKAland.
-Nguyen enjoys hiking, camping, horseback riding, hunting, fishing and cooking.
-She is happiest learning and experiencing new things, and looks forward to exploring her new home in Nebraska.
+She moved to Nebraska in 2013 to join the Commission as Regional Editor at Nebraskaland and became associate editor in 2015.
+Nguyen enjoys hiking, camping, horseback riding, hunting, fishing and wild game cooking.